-Effective January 1, 2015, we entered into a Services Agreement with Resverlogix whereby we supply limited research services to Resverlogix.
+We are party to a Services Agreement with Resverlogix whereby we supply limited research services to Resverlogix.
 The purpose of the agreement is to enable Resverlogix to obtain access to specialized research services on a more cost-effective basis than other alternatives.

 A description of related party transactions (specifically compensation expenses paid to key management personnel, including directors, whom are considered related parties under IFRS) can be found under "Related Party Transactions" in the MD&A for the year ended April 30, 2019.
-As at July 31, 2019, transactions with related parties have not changed significantly from these descriptions, other than the promissory notes issued to related parties in the three months ended July 31, 2019.
+As at January 31, 2020, transactions with related parties have not changed significantly from these descriptions, other than the promissory notes issued to related parties in the nine months ended January 31, 2020.